 10. They Know What is Collaboration

-When building up your group, remember this: contentions and contradictions will undoubtedly happen; as a pioneer, you’ll have the capacity to intervene them and ensure all you colleagues progress in the direction of a similar objective.
+When building up your group, remember this: contentions and contradictions will undoubtedly happen; as a pioneer, you’ll have the capacity to intervene in them and ensure all your colleagues progress in the direction of a similar objective.

 11. Should Possess Good Negotiation Skills

 It is important for a project manager to possess good negotiation skills.
-Further, this skillset plays a pivotal role to resolve the conflicts by settling the issue and maintain harmony in the team.
+Further, this skill set plays a pivotal role to resolve conflicts by settling the issue and maintain harmony in the team.

 12. Managing the Project Life Cycle

 There are numerous life cycle phases involved in a project.
-In the early years the practice of project management focused on planning and controlling the execution of projects which has now moved to including the conceptual phases and project portfolio management that provides needed linkage between strategic growth management of the organisation and project management.
-A project manager must be capable of linking the strategic growth management of the organisation and project management.
+In the early years, the practice of project management focused on planning and controlling the execution of projects which has now moved to include the conceptual phases and project portfolio management that provides needed linkage between strategic growth management of the organization and project management.
+A project manager must be capable of linking the strategic growth management of the organization and project management.

 13. Achieving the Project Benefits